pearlilyy/postalk/README.md

 # postalk

 - Title:
     Postalk.
-A sort of SNS which is based on posting.
+A Social networking platform based on posting in which we can share our thought.

 - Description:
-    It's vary similar with Twitter or Instagram.
+    It's vary similar with Twitter and Instagram.
 Postalk is a platform to show one's opinion or thought.
 We can follow anyone whose contents we want to see.
 We can hit the like button on which we like.

-- How did the project's design evolve over time?:
-    My table design was more simple when I first made it.
-But I divided some tables and linked them with Foreign Key.
-It will help database management more efficient.

 - Did you choose to use an ORM or raw SQL?
 Why?:
     I chose the raw SQL first, but changed to ORM.
 While using ORM, I learned more and understood better, which I wanted to do.

 - What future improvements are in store, if any?:
     I wanna make the data visualization when I understand it better.
 Also, I can add indexing to the database to make the speed higher in the future.
-But, I don't have enough data atm, I'll add it later.

 - API Reference Table of endpoint paths, methods, parameters